 page.
 We will make available a version of the dataset suitable for quantitive analysis once we have incorporated adequate feedback from specialists.
 The site is periodically updated

 to reflect additions and corrections to the dataset, with major changes to the dataset reflected by iterations of the version number of the site and dataset.

-The SAPhon dataset and website is maintained by a team based at UC Berkeley
+The SAPhon dataset and website is currently maintained by Lev Michael

 .
 The SAPhon dataset was developed by Tammy Stark, Will Chang, Anna Currey, Elizabeth Pierce and Andrea Guerrero, and the SAPhon site was developed by Will Chang, Hannah Haynie, Tammy Stark, and Kelsey Neely.